 Don’t be afraid to say ‘no’.

 Another sign of a potential scammer situation is an overly-pushy salesperson who won’t take no for an answer.
 Older generations have been raised to be polite so many scammers think seniors will give in and never say no. They may pressure you with a “high-profit, low-risk” offer that can’t wait.
 If you opt to think about it, they may try to talk you out of it.
 All of these are signs of scams targeting seniors.
 Say no and get out of the situation fast.

 The Internet has made it so much easier for identity theft to happen.
 Scammers use online tactics to acquire seniors’ personal information and use it to steal their identities.
 This gives them access to everything that’s yours – your retirement account, your bank account, your credit cards, etc. Make sure anytime you submit personal information online, you’re using a credible website.
 Never send personal information through an email, and try not to store personal information on your computer’s hard drive.
 All of this can be hacked by a scammer.

 The intention of this post is not to scare you regarding scams targeting seniors.
 Rather, we hope to educate you on what to look for so you know what to avoid.
 Education is power, and the power is in your hands.

-As a continuing care retirement community, Concordia Life Care Community is dedicated to the health and wellness of its residents.
+As a continuing care retirement community, Concordia Life Care Community is dedicated to the health and wellness of its independent living, assisted living and memory care residents.
 We’re here for you in every way – from your physical health to your mental and emotional health and beyond.
 View our floor plans today, or contact us to schedule a visit to see all our beautiful community has to offer.